Julie Payette: Resignation

-On July 21, 2020, CBC News reported that Payette had allegedly created a toxic work environment at Rideau Hall by verbally abusing employees.
+On July 21, 2020, CBC News reported that Payette had created a toxic work environment at Rideau Hall by verbally abusing employees.
 Two days later, spurred on by the CBC News report, the Privy Council Office formally launched an investigation into her conduct.
-Many former employees of the Montreal Science Center told the National Post they witnessed similarly abusive behaviour by Payette in her time at the institution, although others described her behaviour as the result of rigorously high standards.
+Many former employees of the Montreal Science Centre told the National Post they witnessed similarly abusive behaviour by Payette in her time at the institution, although others described her behaviour as the result of rigorously high standards.
 Payette said that she supported the investigation into the workplace harassment.
 The Privy Council Office's independent report found that Payette presided over a toxic work environment, detailing "yelling, screaming, aggressive conduct, demeaning comments and public humiliations."